 A SIVAPAC-SIPAC board adapter must be installed in order to be able to use a TMEW2 board in OpenScape Business X8.
-See How to Install a SIVAPAC-SIPAC Board Adapter voltage is switched to ground from each wire that is to be protected.
+See How to Install a SIVAPAC-SIPAC Board Adapter

 In the case of line lengths exceeding 500 m and where the lines exit the building, the TMEW2 board must be protected by external lightning protection.